 The following scholarships were established through St. Luke’s Methodist Church Foundation for St. Luke’s members and the children of members.
 Please note each scholarship has its own unique criteria and are awarded subject to funding availability.

-THE UNITED METHODIST WOMEN’S FOUNDERS’ SCHOLARSHIPS, established by the United Methodist Women of St. Luke’s on the occasion of the organization’s fortieth anniversary, aid students pursuing a degree from an accredited college or university.
+THE UNITED METHODIST WOMEN’S FOUNDERS’ SCHOLARSHIP, established by the United Methodist Women of St. Luke’s on the occasion of the organization’s fortieth anniversary.
+The UMW Scholarship is given to seniors graduating from high school to aid students pursuing a degree from an accredited college or university.
 The scholarships honor the founders of the organization who gathered January 8, 1946, in the home of Mrs. Hines H. Baker (Thelma).

 THE HINES H. BAKER BIBLE CLASS SCHOLARSHIP was established to aid students pursuing a full time Christian vocation.
 The class bears the name of a charter member of St. Luke’s, Hines H. Baker, who taught the class for a number of years and helped significantly with the founding of St. Luke’s Church.

 THE WOMEN’S BIBLE CLASS SCHOLARSHIP aids students pursuing a degree from an accredited college or university.
 The Class organized while the church met at Lamar High School and the scholarship honors the founding parents of our church.

 THE KENNETH AND JANE FORD SCHOLARSHIP were established for persons pursuing degrees from an accredited college or university in Texas.
 The Fords were charter members of St. Luke’s.